Kelvinskell/CloudApp/README.md

   - The **EKS Cluster** uses an **AWS Load Balancer Controller** to expose the microservices and to perform path-based routing.
   - **Helm** is utilised to package the Kubernetes manifests.

+  ## Data tier
+  **Amazon Aurora Serverless** is used as the database for the application.
+This database resides in the Data-tier and can only be directly accessed by the Data tier.
+All valid user credentials are stored in this datbase.